akshayravikumar/blog/_posts/2021-09-03-website-evolution.md

 category: articles
 ---

 I just updated my [personal website](https://akshayr.xyz) for the first time in a while, to reflect my dope new job at [schoolhouse.world](https://schoolhouse.world).
-While doing so, I decided to checkout random commits in the [repository](https://github.com/akshayravikumar/blog) to see how the website has evolved over time.
-This was surprisingly fun and nostalgic, so I coded up a quick script to visualize the commits for me.
+While doing so, I decided to checkout random commits in the [repository](https://github.com/akshayravikumar/blog) to see how the website has changed over time.
+This was surprisingly fun, so naturally, I wrote up a script to visualize the changes.

-First, I iterated through every commit in the repo, opened the `index.html` page in [Selenium](https://www.selenium.dev/), took a screenshot, and saved it as a PNG.
+First, I iterated through every commit in the repo, opened the index page in [Selenium](https://www.selenium.dev/), took a screenshot, and saved it as a PNG.
 I had to wait three seconds between page loads because my website has a few animations.

 ```python
 import git